All English Majors

-- Early in the semester before you graduate, you will need to schedule a meeting for a graduation check with your departmental adviser or with Dr. Carol Loranger, the department chair, or Dr. Barry Milligan.
-They can also help you if you have problems contacting your adviser or if you would like to change to a new adviser.
+- Early in the semester before you graduate, you will need to schedule a meeting for a graduation check with your departmental adviser or with Dr. Carol Loranger, the department chair.
+She can also help you if you have problems contacting your adviser or if you would like to change to a new adviser.

-- If you have questions about the Wright State Core or College requirements, you may also contact Dr. Forest Wortham, Academic Advisor in the College of Liberal Arts.
+- If you have questions about the Wright State Core or College requirements, you may also contact Ms. Lindsay Watson, Academic Advisor in the College of Liberal Arts.

 Integrated Language Arts Majors